codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops.md

 >To change the Git provider for your Codefresh account after installation, contact Codefresh support.

+> If you [skip validating the scopes for the provided token](#skip-token-scope-validation), you must create the repositories for the runtime and for the Git Source before starting the installation.

 **Codefresh and Argo CD**
  The Hybrid GitOps Runtime comprises Argo CD components and Codefresh-specific components.